Swallownest F.C.: History

 The club first entered senior league football as Aston in 2006, playing in the South Yorkshire Amateur League (SYAL).
 They won promotion from Division 1 in their first year and followed that up by winning the SYAL title a year later.

 In the summer of 2008 they were admitted to the Sheffield & Hallamshire County Senior League (S&HCSL), starting in Division Two.
 They won two successive promotions to reach the County Senior League Premier Division by 2010, when they changed their name to Swallownest Miners Welfare.
 A previous team representing the Miners Welfare had competed in the Yorkshire League during the 1960s.
 In their first season at Step 7 of the National League System, the new Miners Welfare FC clinched the County Senior League championship remaining unbeaten all season.

 In 2014/15 they applied for promotion to the Northern Counties East League (NCEL) but ultimately failed to pass a ground grading inspection, and in 2015/16 (the year they were renamed as simply Swallownest) they finished in too low a position to attain promotion.
 Finally, after winning the S&HCSL Premier Division for a second time in 2017, they won promotion to the NCEL Division One.

-Following a very indifferent start to the 23/24 season "Swall" find themselves rooted to the bottom of the league after 14 games, 7 points adrift with those around them having played less games.
-The club seem to be stuffering from the hangover following last seasons brilliant attempts to avoid relegation.
-Aswift change or upturn in results is very much needed as the cold nights draw in.
+In 2025, the club was transferred from the NCEL to the United Counties League.